gobrrrme/bitcoind_quick/README.md

 # Bitcoind Quick

-A dockerized bitcoin core container for quickly spinning up a (pruned) node with zmq support for running public-pool
+A dockerized bitcoin core container for quickly spinning up a (pruned) node with zmq support for running public pool, feel free to use it for other things.

 ## Setup and Usage